aaronbloomfield/ccc/hws/arbitrage/index.md

 - [![](img/d12c.webp){style='width:50px;vertical-align:middle'}](img/d12c.webp){target='_blank'} D12 exchanges at a rate of 1:12 (ETH:TC)
 - [![](img/d20c.webp){style='width:50px;vertical-align:middle'}](img/d20c.webp){target='_blank'} D20 exchanges at a rate of 1:20 (ETH:TC)

-Just to clarify: all six of these DEXes exchange the same DDC coin, but at different rates.
-The individual dice images are the images of the DEX; the multi-dice image to the right is the image of the coin.
+Just to clarify: all six of these DEXes exchange the same DDC coin, but at different exchange rates.
+The individual dice images are used for the images of the DEXes; the multi-dice image to the right is the image of the coin.
+The DEXes all follow the [IDEX.sol](../dex/IDEX.sol.html) ([src](../dex/IDEX.sol) interface, and the DDC coin follows the [ITokenCC.sol](../tokens/ITokenCC.sol.html) ([src](../tokens/ITokenCC.sol)) interface.

 The addresses of all these DEXes, as well as DDC, are on the Collab landing page.